This is a guide covering exposure compensation in photography.

 Let’s say you’re using aperture mode and currently you are using the front command to adjust the aperture.
 With this feature, you can use the rear command dial to adjust your exposure compensation.

 So how does one set this up?
-Well go to the custom settings menu and you go to the “metering and exposure” option, you’ll find option B2 that reveals exposure compensation.
+Well go to the custom settings menu and you go to the “metering and exposure” option, you’ll find option B2 which reveals exposure compensation.

-- On: It will remember your last exposure compensation, regardless if you turned the camera off or it goes into sleep.
+- On: It will remember your last exposure compensation, regardless if you turned the camera off or it goes to sleep.

-- On (auto reset): Allows you to turn on the Easy Exposure Compensation function and use it.
+- On (auto reset): This allows you to turn on the Easy Exposure Compensation function and use it.
 In addition, it will also remember the compensation until you sleep/turn off the camera.

 - Off: Turns off the function/feature.